payrollhero/bearded-shame/README.md

 * Quality over quantity.
 * Don't forget your fundamentals.
 MVC and Rest are Best practices for a reason.
-* TDD is optional, though nothing proves good testing than if you can prove your application does what it's supposed to (*cough integrations *cough),
+* TDD is optional, though nothing demonstrates good testing than if you can prove your application does what it's supposed to (*cough integrations *cough),
 * Don't be afraid to remove stuff.